blvkhakr/HackerOne_Writeup/Moderate/Micro-CMS V2/Flag 1_2_3.md

+Heads up!!!
+The method I'm going to use here is actually a huge cheat to this challenge.
+It would be best to use a combination of UNION attacks for Flag0, a call using curl for Flag1 and sqlmap for Flag2.
+I used SQLmap and got way mroe than I bargained for so if you want to see that method, keep reading on.

 So we're back on the CMS page and see that they've made some changes.
 Again we're anti on the Index starting at 0 and chose to do 1 instead.
 Meaning on HackerOne this Flag is actually Flag0 and not 1.

 ![image](https://user-images.githubusercontent.com/113462727/194677573-ab4a4687-c872-4ccc-bb75-4a06e2e151e8.png)